 Follow this free crochet pattern and learn how to make this trendy, crochet boho baby bib.
 It’s perfect for selling in your Etsy shop or gifting to mamas to be.

 The Bitty Boho Bib is a fun and trendy design.
-The fringe trim and the texture created by the bobble stitch give it adorable baby bohemian flare.
-The Bitty Boho Bib ads style to baby’s outfit while being practical and functional at the same time.
+The fringe trim and the texture created by the bobble stitch give it an adorable baby bohemian flare.
+The Bitty Boho Bib adds style to baby’s outfit while being practical and functional at the same time.

 This post may contain affiliate links meaning I may receive a small commission from purchases made, at no extra cost to you.

 You can find the ad-free paid PDF download here